A team of four Space Dwarves employed by Deep Rock Galactic to explore the most dangerous planets in the galaxy.

 - Damage Over Time: The Acidspitter's projectiles deal damage a few more times after the initial strike.

-- Highly Visible Ninja: Acidspitters attempt to be stealthy by attacking from walls and ceilings, usually in the dark, but their vibrant red shells usually give them away.
-Their projectiles are very visible also, and slow enough that it's easy to track their origin.
+- Highly Visible Ninja: Acidspitters attempt to be stealthy by attacking from walls and ceilings, usually in the dark, but their vibrant candy-red shells usually give them away unless the cave is absolutely dark.
+Their projectiles are very visible in any light level, and slow enough that it's easy to track their origin.

 - Long-Range Fighter: No melee attacks, only acid spit.

-- Camera Screw: Getting hit by their projectile obscures your vision with webs.
+- Camera Screw: Getting hit by their projectile obscures your vision with webs in addition to slowing you down.

 - Squishy Wizard: It can hit you with the most annoying Status Ailment in the game, but dies to a couple of Cherry Taps.

-- Stealthy Mook: Web-Spitters are only barely visible in the dark, unlike the other special Glyphids which glow in the dark.
-They also prefer moving along the ceilings instead of the ground, and move much slower, sometimes sitting perfectly still if they haven't engaged you yet.
+- Stealthy Mook: Both spitter types are relatively quiet when not attacking and prefer moving along the ceilings instead of the ground.
+Webspitters also move much slower, sometimes sitting perfectly still if they haven't engaged you yet.

 Bigger, badder, heavily armored aliens.
 Their corpses fill the air with toxic gas.

-- Breath Weapon: Vomits acid at dwarves standing in front of it, which helpfully roots it long enough for a quick flanking maneuver.
+- Acid Attack: The basic Praetorian vomits acid at dwarves standing in front of it, which helpfully roots it long enough for a quick flanking maneuver.

-- An Ice Person: The Frost Praetorians breath a freezing spray instead.
+- An Ice Person: The Frost Praetorians breath a freezing spray instead of the basic variant's acid.

 - Elite Mooks: Tougher than the other common enemies, but they show up almost as often.